 Children Accused Of Killing Father

-Her children are ″sweet kids who have never done anything exceptionally wrong.
+She said her children were ″sweet kids who have never done anything exceptionally wrong.
 They’re real scared now.
-There’s no way they did this,″ she said.
+There’s no way they did this.″

 She said when she was first told Gasparovich was dead, she thought he had killed himself because ″he always talked about suicide.″